cdancette/flownet-tools/Readme.md

 ### Make a video
-To make a video, with a list of images, you can use ffmpeg.
-See `my make_video.sh` script
+To make a video, with a list of images or flow images, you can use ffmpeg.
+See `my make_video.sh` script.

 ## Train the network